ricoms/mle-registry/dvc-wine/README.md

 1. **Git-Centered Workflow**: Changes to code, data, and models are tracked together through standard Git practices
 2. **Team Collaboration**: Multiple data scientists can work on branches and merge changes using familiar Git workflows
 3. **DevOps Integration**: CI/CD systems can pull code and data for automated testing and deployment
-4. **Engineering Discipline**: As Dave Farley advocates, brings rigor and repeatability to ML processes
+4. **Engineering Discipline**: Brings rigor and repeatability to ML processes
-5. **Incremental Development**: Supports Martin Fowler's continuous delivery principles with small, validated changes
+5. **Incremental Development**: Supports continuous delivery principles with small, validated changes

 ## Working with DVC